1) What is the Cleveland High School for the Digital Arts?

 8) What is project-based learning?

 Project-based learning is students working collaboratively to solve authentic problems or challenges.
 Students inquire into the problem at hand, learn necessary content or skills, develop an answer or solution, create products, and ‘publish’ their work to the world via a presentation.
 Project-based learning does not refer to making a diorama or a poster, as you might have experienced in school previously, but to projects being fully integrated into, and being the focus of, the student’s learning.
 It is the ‘main course’ and not the ‘dessert’.
+Every quarter, students explore a new essential question.

 9) What is learning mastery?
 How will my grades be determined?